projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

 .. _using_grub:

-Using GRUB to boot ACRN
+Using GRUB to Boot ACRN
 #######################

 `GRUB <http://www.gnu.org/software/grub/>`_ is a multiboot bootloader